 Common crises that couples may face throughout their relationship are job loss, child-related problems (e.g. infertility, miscarriage, a disabled child), the death of parents and traumas (e.g. drought, bushfires).
 At these times, understanding, compassion and friendship are particularly important in a relationship, as each partner is likely to react differently to the situation.
 If couples become caught up in their different ways of responding to a crisis, it can lead to permanent relationship damage.
 However, if a couple acts as a team by supporting and caring for each other, dealing with a crisis can actually strengthen a relationship.

 At Strategic Psychology, we base our relationship counselling strategies on empirically based, tried and tested, methods.
 We are passionate about assisting couples address these common challenges and others that may arise in the course of their relationship.
-Our sessions can be conducted individually, together with your partner, or through a mixture of individual and couple sessions.
+Our sessions can be conducted individually, together with your partner, or through a mixture of individual and couples sessions.
 Our priority is to ensure that both partners are able to find the support needed in order to re-establish a loving, healthy relationship.

 If your partner is not ready or willing to seek help, you can still access individual assistance.
 This may help you to develop tools and strategies to help stimulate changes, improve your communication and better manage conflict in your relationship.
 If your partner later decides they would like to be involved, they are able to join with you at any time to continue working together towards improving the relationship and addressing issues that arise.